electricimp/MP2624/README.md

 # MP2624

 The MP2624 is a 4.5A, highly integrated, switching-mode battery charger IC for singlecell Li-ion or Li-polymer batteries.
+It is an I2C Controlled 4.5A Single Cell USB / Adaptor Charger with Narrow VDC Power Path Management and USB OTG.

 **To use this library, add the following statement to the top of your device code:**

 ```squirrel
 #require "MP2624.device.lib.nut:1.0.0"
 ```

 ## Class Usage